coyotewind/sun-bear/README.md

 ### Description

 - This was another starter HMTL/CSS project.
-This assignment was to make a copy-cat of the casper.com homr page.
+This assignment was to make a copy-cat of the casper.com home page.
 - My version can be viewed at https://sun-bear.netlify.app/

 ### What I Learned: